 The following benefits are unique to Google Sheets:

-The primary downfall of Google Sheets is that it is over 20 years behind Excel, and doesn’t yet host the same amount of functionality.
+The primary downfall of Google Sheets is that it doesn’t yet have the same amount of functionality as Excel.
 Additionally, Google Sheets can’t handle near the amount of data that Excel can (and will slow to a crawl if you try).
 Charting and graphing capabilities are extremely limited, which makes visual presenting difficult.

-This 41-Page Strategy Execution Toolkit is a great resource to get you started.
-It’ll help you understand how to define and identify your measures and initiatives, and walk you through the process of creating a purpose statement, change agenda, and strategy map.
 If you want to learn more about what a good Balanced Scorecard should look like, take a look at this exhaustive Balanced Scorecard example.
-I’ll walk you through definitions for scorecarding shop talk and explain exactly how you can read a completed scorecard.
+It’ll walk you through definitions for scorecarding shop talk and explain exactly how you can read a completed scorecard.